Hearing Young Voices, Hearing Young Hearts

 Who is YCBC?

 YCBC’s mission is to inspire, support and equip young people of all backgrounds to achieve better mental health outcomes – specifically by reducing social isolation, anxiety, and related risk factors – using state-of-the-art media and community engagement programs.
-All activities are planned and delivered through a faith-informed, empathetic, and non-stigmatising approach that prioritises the wellbeing and personal growth of every participant.
+All activities are planned and delivered through an empathetic and non-stigmatising approach that prioritises the well being and personal growth of every participant.

-YCBC will establish a purpose-built studio within a Catholic environment (such as the Australian Catholic University or other Catholic premises), equipping it with advanced audio-visual technology to foster youth engagement and communication, in producing and outputting content (via recorded podcasts).
+YCBC will establish a purpose-built studio, equipping it with advanced audio-visual technology to foster youth engagement and communication, in producing and outputting content (via recorded podcasts).
 Our work will include:

-- Establishing a state-of-the-art studio for podcasting and webcasting, accessible to government and Christian schools as well as young people interested in creativity, social connection, and exploring faith.
+- Establishing a state-of-the-art studio for podcasting and webcasting, accessible to schools, as well as young people interested in creativity, social connection, education and inspiration, as well as exploring faith.

-- Offering free audio marketing tools for Catholic schools to boost enrolments, strengthen community ties, and showcase the work of Catholic youth.
+- Offering free audio marketing tools for schools to boost enrolments, strengthen community ties, and showcase the work and learning of youth.

 - Broadcasting a diverse range of content, including: